 The casual-looking kicks feature a rubber outsole and also have EVA cushioning underfoot, similar to hiking boots.
 The breathable ripstop fabric called Synchwire protects the outer of the shoe from scuffs and tears while out on the trails.

-As for fit, the Ventana is roomy and has plenty of space for riders with wider feet.
-Despite the larger fit, a Boa L6 retention system allows riders to dial in the fit.
+As for fit, we found the Ventana to be roomy with plenty of space for riders with wider feet.
+Despite the larger fit, a BOA L6 retention system allows riders to dial in the fit.

 You’d be forgiven for thinking these were road shoes, such as the refinement and sophistication of the Shimano XC7 MTB shoes.
 Unlike the RC7 road shoe equivalent, the XC7 has a more forgiving carbon middle sole – you know, for when you’re required to dismount and push up a steep, unrideable climb.